invaleed/coba-vagrant/README.md

 # coba-vagrant
-Vagrant for beginner
-This howto create multiple VMs using Vagrant and add second disk to each VMs.
+This is howto create multiple VMs using Vagrant and add second disk to each VMs.

 ## Usage